What is Legionnaires’ disease?

 Legionella are natural inhabitants of water and can be detected in rivers, lakes, and streams.
 One type of Legionella species (L. longbeachae) has been found in potting soil.

-What have been the water sources for Legionnaires’ disease?
+What water sources are the mode of transmission for Legionnaires’ disease?

 The major source is water distribution systems of large buildings including hotels and hospitals.
 Cooling towers have long been thought to be a major source for Legionella, but new data suggest that this is an overemphasized mode of transmission.
 Other sources include mist machines, humidifiers, whirlpool spas, and hot springs.
 Air conditioners are not a source for Legionnaires’ disease.